 Sales Page Banner: 445x275px

-If you don’t want to upload individual product banner and storefront images, we recommend that you upload a single 900x630px image, which will work in both the product banner and storefront image.
+If you don’t want to upload individual product banner and homepage images, we recommend that you upload a single 900x630px image, which will work in both the product banner and homepage image.

 Membership Banner Image